We are excited to share the proposed dates for our GICEL camps on Mayne Island and Saturna Island with you.

 Seedlings Early Years Nature Day Camp

-Seedlings Early Years Nature Day Camp is a week-long outdoor, play-based program (mornings only) which offers young children an opportunity to explore, learn and grow together in nature.
-It takes place every summer on a secluded private property (the coordinator’s home-place on Mayne Island) that provides both field and forest environments for the children’s outdoor adventures.
+Seedlings Early Years Nature Day Camp, run in partnership with MIECS, is a week-long outdoor, play-based program which offers young children an opportunity to explore, learn, and grow together in nature.
+This year it will take place at Bennett Bay which provides field, forest, and beach environments for the children’s outdoor adventures.

-The emphasis is on social, affectionate, play-based and creative learning, with a focus on sensory experiences in nature: listening, looking, touching, tasting, singing, laughing, digging, climbing, running, swinging, building, eating, sharing, story-telling, painting, sculpting, and – did we mention? – playing!
+The emphasis is on social, affectionate, play-based, and creative learning, with a focus on sensory experiences in nature: listening, looking, touching, tasting, singing, laughing, digging, climbing, running, swinging, building, eating, sharing, story-telling, painting, sculpting, and- did we mention? – Playing!
 We warn everyone beforehand that the children will get Very Dirty!
-And they do… We all make new friends and greet old ones with joy, sing songs, paint rocks and sticks and add to the wall-mural.
-We read books and tell stories, paint faces (and arms and legs and other bits), build and decorate a woodland fort, eat frequent snacks, explore the garden, play games in the field and make expeditions into the forest.
+And they do… We all make new friends and greet old ones with joy by playing and exploring our outdoor environment.
+We read books and tell stories, paint faces (and arms and legs and other bits), build and decorate a woodland fort, eat frequent snacks, explore the great outdoors, play games in the field, and make expeditions into the forest and to the beach.

 This PDF file will give you more information about the Seedlings Program.